Visiting Sarajevo’s abandoned Olympic sites

 There were basically three primary military sides involved in the Bosnian War (*).

 (*) For the sake of simplicity, I am considering the United Nations and NATO as one side.

 On the one hand, there was the Army of the Republic of Bosnia and Herzegovina (ARBiH) or, more commonly, the Bosnian Army.
 This army was newly formed in 1992 by the Bosnian government in response to the outbreak of the war.
 The ARBiH were predominately fighting the Army of Republika Srpska (*), also called the Bosnian Serb Army (BSA).
 This army was also established in 1992, with many thousands of its soldiers being drawn from the original Yugoslav People’s Army (JNA), which was disbanded in the same year.

 (*) In brief, Republika Srpska (literally Serb Republic) is one of two entities within Bosnia and Herzegovina, with the other being the Federation of Bosnia and Herzegovina.
-The population is predominantly Serb in ethnicity and its claim as a sovereign state in the early 1990s, which was not recognised by the Bosnian government, was one of the major causes of the War in Bosnia.
+The population of Republika Srpska is predominantly Serb in ethnicity and its claim as a sovereign state in the early 1990s, which was not recognised by the Bosnian government, was one of the major causes of the War in Bosnia.

 Parts of the region around Igman were under the control of the Army of the Republic of Bosnia and Herzegovina, while others areas were held by the Bosnian Serb army.

 The other major armed force involved in the War in Bosnia was the United Nation’s Protection Force (UNPROFOR).
 Comprised of close to 40,000 troops from forty-two different countries, UNPROFOR’s role in the war was one of peacekeeping and humanitarian aid.
 They were supported by NATO, whose original task was to initiate a lasting peace in the region but who also ended up providing military intervention in the form of ground and air attacks.